istio/istio.io/docs/concepts/mixer-config.md

 - Describe which adapters are being used and how they operate.
 - Describe how to map request attributes into adapter parameters.

-Configuration is expressed using a YAML format.
-It is built on top of five core
+Configuration is expressed using a YAML format built around five core
 abstractions:

 |Concept                     |Description